 With Saint Francis of Assisi we can pray, "Lord, make us instruments of your peace!"
 Surely he will give us opportunities to be instruments of his peace, and quiet chances to be his living and loving presence to others.
 He blesses us, that we may witness him in our lives, so others may be inclined to gather around our living Lord.

-Cyril and Methodius were brothers born in 9th century Thessalonika in northern Greece, in the Byzantine Roman empire.
-They became Christian missionaries among the Slavic peoples of Moravia and Pannonia (modern Czech Republic and Hungary).
-Through their work they influenced the cultural development of all the Slavic peoples, for which they received the title "Apostles to the Slavs."
+The brothers Cyril and Methodius were from Thessalonica in northern Greece, in the 9th century.
+They became missionaries among the Slavs of Moravia and Pannonia (modern Czech Republic and Hungary).
+Their work was so vital to the cultural development of that area that they received the title “Apostles to the Slavs.”
 They are still highly regarded among the peoples along the river Danube.
-Pope Benedict XVI gave this exhortation about them (2009) to a group of Slavic Christians:

 Jesus sent out seventy two missionary friends to go and prepare for his own arrival in various villages and to proclaim “The kingdom of God has come near to you.”
 It is through Jesus himself that the kingdom of God has come among us.
 The bringer of grace and peace – God in the flesh – has become one of us.
 The heart of the Christian message is that the Son of God unites us with God and make us children of our Father in heaven.

 These co-workers were ambassadors for Christ, carrying the peace of God with them – a special gift from Jesus, delivered from the heart of his co-workers.